Tesla's secret success story: Model 3 is best selling luxury car in America

 Luxurious living

-Maybe someday the Model 3 will be the mass market car Tesla claimed it would be, but it isn't one yet.
+Maybe someday the Model 3 will be the mass-market car Tesla claimed it would be, but it isn't one yet.

 To get a Model 3 for its $35,000 starting price, you would need to buy one with a "standard" battery, which won't be available for three to six months.
 All the current Model 3s have long-range batteries, which take the starting price up to $49,000.